Anticipatory Care Planning (ACP)

 • are an older person and you need regular help and support

-• are a young person or the parent or carer of a child or young person with a life-limiting health condition
+• are a young person or the parent or carer of a child or young person with a health condition or disabilities that will get worse

 How do I start planning ahead?